 Freedom of expression

-Telecommunications enable the exchange of ideas and access to information in a way that supports openness and transparency.
-It is our duty to respect our customers’ and users’ freedom of expression and privacy.
+Telecommunications enable access to information and the exchange of ideas in a way that supports openness and transparency.
+We aim to respect freedom of expression and surveillance privacy.

-Issues related to freedom of expression and privacy pose a high risk to users of telecom services globally.
-Such risks include mass surveillance, network shutdowns, localization of mobile devices and blocking or restriction of certain content.
-Through legislation and decisions from authorities, states define the scope of surveillance of communications and limitations to the free flow of information.
-We foresee that freedom of expression will continue to increase in importance as legislators seek additional surveillance measures to fight crime and terrorism.
+Issues related to freedom of expression and surveillance privacy pose a high risk to users of telecom services globally.
+Risks include mass surveillance, network shutdowns, localization of mobile devices and blocking or restriction of certain content.
+Respecting and promoting freedom of expression and surveillance privacy is becoming increasingly important as legislators seek additional surveillance measures to fight crime, terrorism, hate speech and more.

-The work is governed by the Group Policy – Freedom of Expression in Telecommunications, the GNI Principles on Freedom of Expression and Privacy and the UN Guiding Principles for Business and Human Rights.
+This focus area is governed by the Group Policy – Freedom of Expression and Surveillance Privacy, the GNI Principles on Freedom of Expression and Privacy and the UN Guiding Principles for Business and Human Rights.

-More information, including 2016 outcome on the goals and law enforcement disclosure statistics, can be found in our Annual and Sustainability Report.
+More information can be found in our Annual and Sustainability Report.